ShuhaoZQGG/Sprint.AI/README.md

 8. **Sprint Planning**: Plan and track sprints in the Sprints view
 9. **Team Analytics**: View developer profiles and team metrics in the Team Profile view

-**Note**: Currently using mock data - all changes are lost on page refresh.
-Database integration coming soon!
+**Note**: Database integration is complete!
+All data will be persisted in Supabase with real-time updates.

 ## 🎯 Success Metrics